minori-fh/train-scheduler/README.md

 ## Description of Site
 [Click here to visit site](https://minori-fh.github.io/train-scheduler/)

-A trivia game for the purpose of:
+A train scheduler for the purpose of:
-1. Practicing newly learned skills using AJAX to use APIs
+1. Practicing newly learned skills in Firebase

 ## Technologies Used
 1. HTML